5 best places to live in Cornwall

 Enjoy the best of Cornwall’s lifestyle

 Cornwall has everything you need to enjoy a great quality of life.
-Regardless of the county you decide to live in, you’re never far away from a Blue Flag beach or gorgeous rolling hills.
+Regardless of which Cornish cities or towns you decide to live in, you’re never far away from a Blue Flag beach or gorgeous rolling hills.

 Searching for new homes for sale in Cornwall can seem overwhelming, but we hope this breakdown can help you take the first steps toward an easier, happier lifestyle.